vowstar/k210-linux-nommu/linux-kernel/Documentation/block/biovecs.rst

    There is a lower level advance function - bvec_iter_advance() - which takes a pointer to a biovec, not a bio; this is used by the bio integrity code.

+As of 5.12 bvec segments with zero bv_len are not supported.

 What's all this get us?
 =======================